sparkflows/sparkflows-docs/docs/user-guide/time-series/index.rst

     :doc:`/user-guide/time-series/time_series_visualizations`

-    Provides a number of Processors for the visualization of the time series data.
+    Provides a number of Processors for Visualization of Time Series Data.

     ---